finos/symphony-bdk-java/docs/configuration.md

 - `ssl` contains trustStore and trustStore password for SSL communication.
 - `datafeed` contains information of the datafeed service to be used by the bot.
 - `retry` contains information for retry mechanism to be used by the bot.

+Although not recommended for RSA private keys, you can specify absolute paths to classpath resources for the following fields:
+- `bot.privateKey.path`, `bot.certificate.path`
+- `app.privateKey.path`, `app.certificate.path`
+- `ssl.trustStore.path`

+Only absolute paths to classpath resources are supported (i.e. paths beginning with `/`).

 #### Retry Configuration
 The retry mechanism used by the bot will be configured by these following properties: